vadimkantorov/fastvideofeat/README.md

 Option | Default | Description
 --- | --- | ---
---xnpos 0 | | specifies the column with **x** coordinate of the s-t patch in the descriptor array --xtot 1.0 | 1.0 | specifies the frame width.
-If the **x** coordinate is non-normalized, this option is mandatory --ynpos 1 | | specifies the column with **y** coordinate of the s-t patch in the descriptor array --ytot 1.0 | 1.0 | specifies the frame height.
-If the **y** coordinate is non-normalized, this option is mandatory --tnpos 2 | | specifies the column with **t** coordinate of the s-t patch in the descriptor array --ttot 192 | 1.0 | specifies the number of frames in the video (actually the last PTS of the video, usually the two are equivalent, but not always).
-If the **t** coordinate is non-normalized, this option is mandatory
+--xpos 0 | | specifies the column with **x** coordinate of the s-t patch in the descriptor array --ypos 1 | | specifies the column with **y** coordinate of the s-t patch in the descriptor array --tpos 2 | | specifies the column with **t** coordinate of the s-t patch in the descriptor array --knn 5 | 5 | FV parts corresponding to these many closest GMM centroids will be updated during processing of every input descriptor
---gmm_ncomponents 256 | 256 | specifies the number of GMM components used for FV computation
---updatesperdescriptor 5 | 5 | FV parts corresponding to these many closest GMM centroids will be updated during processing of every input descriptor
---enablesecondorder | | Enables second-order part of the Fisher vector --vocab 9-104 hog_K256.gmm | | specifies descriptor type location and path to GMM vocab.
+--vocab 9-104 hog_K256.gmm | | specifies descriptor type location and path to GMM vocab.
 This option is mandatory, and several options of this kind are allowed.
---grid 1x3x2x | | specifies the layout of the s-t grid (**x** cells times **y** cells times **t** cells).
-This option is mandatory, and several options of this kind are allowed.
+--enableflann 4 32 | knn is used instead of flann | use FLANN for descriptor attribution, first argument is number of kd-trees, second argument is number of checks performed during attribution
+--enablespatiotemporalgrids | | enables spatio-temporal grids: 1x1x1, 1x3x1, 1x1x2
+--enablesecondorder | | enables second-order part of the Fisher vector

 ##### Examples:
   - Compute Fisher vector:

-    > $ zcat sample_features_mpeg4.txt.gz | ./fastfv --vocab 9-104 hollywood2_sample_vocabs/hog_K256.gmm --vocab 105-212 hollywood2_sample_vocabs/hof_K256.gmm --vocab 213-308 hollywood2_sample_vocabs/mbhx_K256.gmm --vocab 309-404 hollywood2_sample_vocabs/mbhy_K256.gmm --xnpos 0 --ynpos 1 --tnpos 2 --grid 1x1x1x --grid 2x2x1x --grid 1x3x1x --grid 1x1x2x --grid 2x2x2x --grid 1x3x2x --ttot 192 > fv.txt
+    > $ zcat sample_features_mpeg4.txt.gz | ./bin/fastfv --xpos 0 --ypos 1 --tpos 2 --enablespatiotemporalgrids --enableflann 4 32 --vocab 10-105 hollywood2_sample_vocabs/10-105.hog.gmm --vocab 106-213 hollywood2_sample_vocabs/106-213.hog.gmm --vocab 214-309 hollywood2_sample_vocabs/214-309.mbhx.gmm --vocab 310-405 hollywood2_sample_vocabs/310-405.mbhy.gmm > fv.txt

+  - Build GMM vocab with Yael:
+    > $ PYTHONPATH=./bin/dependencies/yael:$PYTHONPATH cat features*.gz | ./src/gmm_train.py --gmm_ncomponents 256 --vocab 10-105 10-105.hog.gmm

 Examples are explained in *samples/compute_fisher_vector.sh*.

+##### Performance
+We haven't observed enabling second order boosts accuracy, so it's disabled by default.
+Enabling second order part increases Fisher vector size twice.

+Using simple knn descriptor attribution (default) beats FLANN in speed by a factor of two, however leads to ~1% accuracy degradation in spatio-temporal grids regime.

+Enabling spatio-temporal grids (disabled by default) is important for maximum accuracy (~2% gain).

+The FLANN parameter that influences speeed is the number of checks, try reducing it to gain speed.

 # Building from source